stb-srv/wp-overlay-restaurant/README.md

 class `dark-mode` and automatic detection via the `prefers-color-scheme` media query.
 When a dark scheme is active the overlay and module elements switch to darker backgrounds and lighter text.
-If another dark‑mode plugin toggles the class the components will adjust automatically.
-The admin interface respects the same class and media query so module controls remain usable when a backend dark‑mode plugin is active.
+If another dark‑mode plugin toggles a class such as `wp-dark-mode-active`, `dark-mode-active` or `darkmode` the components will adjust automatically.
+The admin interface respects these classes and the media query so module controls remain usable when a backend dark‑mode plugin is active.